tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

   **Answer** Since the ledger is everywhere, and transactions are broadcasted to everyone, it is difficult to lie.

 * Theoretically, all the students in each country could be connected to each other.

-  In our example, we just had one “internet connection” between the Slackers for each country for the sake of the example.
+* In our example, we just had one “internet connection” between the Slackers for each country.

 Ask the students to ponder the following (no answer required):

 * So, given the possibility of all these connections, what if one entire region had a different list of transactions?

   **Answer** You would have a consensus problem -- we’ll discuss how to manage this with consensus algorithms in a later lesson.

+Answer any questions before moving on.

+---

 ### 9. Student Do: Basic Terminology (10 min)